-with respect to the not dried bilayer was difficult to envisage.
-Only very few graphene flakes were observed outside the liposomes deposited onto the TEM grid (Fig. 5E and F).
+LUV morphology and, during the experiments, LIPO-G LUVs appeared to be able to stand electron beam for longer time with respect to empty liposomes.
+Figure 5B-5D clearly evidenced the presence of graphene sheets inside the liposomes although, due to the need to eliminate the solvent, the real disposition of graphene with respect to the not dried bilayer was difficult to envisage.
+Only very few graphene flakes were observed outside the liposomes deposited onto the TEM grid (Figure 5E and 5F).
 In order to ascertain that graphene was inserted inside the liposomes we destroyed the liposomes by addition of 10 μL of a concentrated Triton X-100 aqueous solution to the liposomal solution.
-The precipitation of graphene flakes was detectable by the eye (see Fig. S6 in the ESI†).
-The so-obtained solution was deposited onto a copper grid and visualized by TEM.
-Several very small (ca. 100 nm) graphene flakes could be detected this time on the grid (Fig. 6).
+The precipitation of graphene flakes was detectable by eye (see Figure S6 in the ESI).
+The so obtained solution was deposited onto a copper grid and visualized by TEM.
+Several very small (ca. 100 nm) graphene flakes could be detected this time on the grid (Figure 6).

-The size and size distribution of LUVs in the as-prepared dispersion were also checked by DLS experiments and the results were found to be in good agreement with TEM measurements (see previously reported data).
+The size and size distribution of LUVs in the as-prepared dispersion were checked also by DLS and the results were in good agreement with TEM measurements (see previously reported data).